flowmoco/capacitor-biometric-keychain/README.md

 ```typescript
 removeItem(options: { key: string; }) => Promise<{ error?: any; }>
 ```

+Async remove an item from the secure storage.
+Will not invoke device biometric authentication either platform.

 | Param         | Type                          |
 | ------------- | ----------------------------- |